 Because we sell our products worldwide, our business is subject to risks associated with doing business internationally.
 We anticipate that revenue from international operations will continue to represent a majority of our total revenue.
 However, there can be no assurances that our international sales will continue at existing levels or grow in accordance with our effort to increase foreign market penetration.
 In addition, many of our employees, contract manufacturers, suppliers, job functions and manufacturing facilities are located outside the United States.
-Accordingly, our future results could be harmed by a variety of factors, including:
+Accordingly, our future results could be harmed by a variety of factors, including but not limited to:

-- interruption to transportation flows for delivery of parts to us and finished goods to our customers; - changes in foreign currency exchange rates; - changes in a specific country's or region's political, economic or other conditions; - trade protection measures, sanctions, and import or export licensing requirements or restrictions; - negative consequences from changes in tax laws; - difficulty in staffing and managing widespread operations; - differing labor regulations; - differing protection of intellectual property; - unexpected changes in regulatory requirements; and - volatile political environments or geopolitical turmoil, including regional conflicts, terrorism, and war.
+- interruption to transportation flows for delivery of parts to us and finished goods to our customers; - changes in foreign currency exchange rates; - changes in a specific country's or region's political, economic or other conditions; - trade protection measures, sanctions, retaliatory actions, tariffs and other barriers, policies that favor domestic industries, and import or export licensing requirements or restrictions; - negative consequences from changes in tax laws; - difficulty in staffing and managing widespread operations; - differing labor regulations; - differing protection of intellectual property; - unexpected changes in regulatory requirements; and - volatile political environments or geopolitical turmoil, including regional conflicts, terrorism, and war.

 We centralize most of our accounting processes at two locations: India and Malaysia.
 These processes include general accounting, inventory cost accounting, accounts payable and accounts receivables functions.
 If conditions change in those countries, it may adversely affect operations, including impairing our ability to pay our suppliers.
 Our results of operations, as well as our liquidity, may be adversely affected and possible delays may occur in reporting financial results.
+Additionally, our suppliers, vendors, partners, and other entities with whom we do business may have strong ties to doing business in China and their ability to supply materials to us or otherwise work with us is strongly affected by their ability to do business in China.
+If the U.S.-China relationship deteriorates or results in retaliatory actions, tariffs and increased barriers, or policies that favor domestic industries, then our operations may be adversely affected due to such changes in the economic and political ecosystem in which our suppliers, vendors, partners, and other entities with whom we do business operate.